MindaugasSarpis/CERN_lessons_on_data_analysis/lectures/source/lecture_2_intro_to_data_analysis.md

 - ## When to use proprietary tools?
 - ## What should you be using?
-- ## saturation of achieved proficiency
+- ## Ssaturation of achieved proficiency

 ---